waleedahmed0710/makeitwave.com/docs/data/docs/software/distributors/source/terminiation.rst

 Obligations upon Termination
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Upon expiration or termination of this Agreement for any reason, Distributor shall immediately return to Company all Company property, including, but not limited to, the Master Copy, the Demonstration Copies and the Proprietary Information of Company.
 Upon return of such materials, Distributor shall provide Company with a signed written statement certifying that it has returned all Company property to Company.
-Upon termination of this Agreement for any reason, all rights and licenses granted by Company hereunder to Distributor shall immediately cease, provided such termination shall not result in termination of End User Agreements extended to End Users.
-Invoicing and payment terms with regard to any End User License Agreement, and for ongoing support thereof, as well as the terms for receipt and provision of such ongoing support, shall remain in full force and effect until such time as the End User License Agreement expires or terminates.
+Upon termination of this Agreement for any reason, all rights and licenses granted by Company hereunder to Distributor shall immediately cease, provided such termination shall not result in termination of End-User Agreements extended to End-Users.
+Invoicing and payment terms with regard to any End-User License Agreement, and for ongoing support thereof, as well as the terms for receipt and provision of such ongoing support, shall remain in full force and effect until such time as the End-User License Agreement expires or terminates.

 Survival of Terms
 ~~~~~~~~~~~~~~~~~~~~~~~~